tomgold182/secdo-js/README.md

 ### How To ###

-1. isntall the repo inside your project folder
+1. cd in to your project folder and npm install this reposotory
 ~~~
 npm install --save secdo-js
 ~~~